Clemson University Forest

 What are Clemson University Forest Lands?

-A lot!
 Since its inception the Clemson University Forest has been a magnet for faculty, staff, and students researching any number of topics.
-These researchers have come from every part of campus representing an array of disciplines, interests, and endeavors.
-Their creative activities have not been constrained to scientific research alone (although forest science has been […]
+While the bulk of its research history has been in forestry, forest ecology, and wildlife biology, many other researchers have also been attracted to it.
+These researchers have come from almost every part of […]

 Forest Recreation